-Create a clear path to career progression- Do personnel wanting to grow know where to go?
-Just like you would advertise jobs to new talent pools, consider how you can get new openings in front of personnel first.
-Many employers use their career site technology to build an internal career portal that lets personnel quickly apply with the information already in your system, marking them as internal candidates to trigger a preconfigured hiring workflow.
+Create a clear path to career progression- Do employees wanting to grow know where to go?
+Just like you would advertise jobs to new talent pools, consider how you can get new openings in front of employees first.
+Many employers use their career site technology to build an internal career portal that lets employees quickly apply with the information already in your system, marking them as internal candidates to trigger a preconfigured hiring workflow.

 Build a dedicated internal workflow that reflects the process for new talent- Once an employee applies for a role, there are many steps they can likely bypass that a new candidate would have taken.
 Look at your hiring software and consider if internal applicants are clearly represented in search results and automatically sorted as their own talent pool for relevant communications.
 You may also want to look at your ability to create an offer letter template specific to internal hires that can be accepted through an e-signature to make the process quick and repeatable.

-Don’t let onboarding slip– Yes, these people are existing personnel and won’t need the robust onboarding programme of a typical new hire, but may need a refresher on critical information and key tasks to perform well on day one—especially without in-person training or team bonding available.
-Customise an online, self-service onboarding portal with relevant tasks that may include things like updating email signatures, while also maintaining the sleek look that welcomes them with the same excitement a new company would provide.
+Don’t let onboarding slip– Yes, these people are existing employees and won’t need the robust onboarding program of a typical new hire, but may need a refresher on critical information and key tasks to perform well on day one—especially without in-person training or team bonding available.
+Customize an online, self-service onboarding portal with relevant tasks that may include things like updating email signatures, while also maintaining the sleek look that welcomes them with the same excitement a new company would provide.

 Not using online onboarding yet?
 Read how to tackle an entirely remote onboarding program for both new and familiar hires here.

 What you’ll want to bring back to your team:

 Here’s the quick recap for your next team meeting or summary to stakeholders owning your recruitment tech stack: